Goals and Objectives

 - To heighen and insure the quality and rigor of Gateway projects by developing and refining the skills of communication and collaboration, and transferring those lessons through vertical mentoring in Gateway teams.

-As a 2015 Huxtable Fellow, a student will have the opportunity to identify and build relationships and partnerships with area designers, educators, and design students engaged in public, civic, or community based design work.
+Huxtable Fellows will have the opportunity to identify and build relationships and partnerships with designers, educators, and students engaged in public, civic, or community-based design work.
 Fellows will aid in increasing the visibility of the BAC's community relationships through events, exhibitions, and publications.
-Moreover, the work of the Fellows' will strengthen the BAC's commitment to service-learning and community-engagement through an increased, collaborative partnership with Boston's Community Design Resource Center (CDRC).
+Moreover, the work of the Fellows will strengthen the BAC's commitment to service-learning and community-engagement through an increased, collaborative partnership with the City of Boston and its neighborhood organizations.

-- In Spring 2015, Huxtable Fellows will work as a team on a Gateway project directly related to the current intiatives of the CDRC.
-Through training, education, anhd direct applied learning, students will not only develop skills, but will also contextualize the complexities of the community-based design practice through real work with real community partners.
+- In the Spring, Huxtable Fellows will work as a team on a Gateway project directly related to current intiatives of the City of Boston.
+Through training, education, and direct applied learning, students will not only develop skills, but will also contextualize the complexities of the community-based design practice through collaborations with community partners.

-- In Summer 2015, the Fellowship will sponsor and support the opportunity to work within a design office or organization, identified by the Fellow, and engaged in public, civic, or community design work.
+- In the Summer, the Fellowship will sponsor and support the opportunity to work within a design office or organization, identified by the Fellow, and engage in public, civic, or community design work.

-- In Fall 2015, Huxtable Fellows will convene and assist in the development of the semester's Gateway Projects.
+- In the Fall, Huxtable Fellows will convene and assist in the development of the semester's Gateway Projects.
 They will serve as TAs or Mentors for Gateway teams, and will collaborate to document, collect, and exhibit the anthology of their year-long work.